kimkesdev/kimkesdev/README.md

 Theme: Let's inspire, connect and grow Code Institute's Women in Tech community! <br>
 🗂️[GitHub Repo](https://github.com/thanh-cao/hackathon-command-girl)<br>
 ☮️[Live website](https://thanh-cao.github.io/hackathon-command-girl/) <br>
-My team had five developers.
-Three Code Institute students and two former students (me).
-It was the first hackathon for all of us. <br>
+My team had five (former) Code Institute students. <br> It was the first hackathon for all of us. <br>
 We learned how to brainstorm through Slack calls, collaborate and divide tasks. <br>
-The three students only learned about HTML and CSS, so they did the styling part.
-I set up a Bootstrap theme with the starting webpages. <br>
+I set up a Bootstrap theme with the starting webpages, build the contact form and wrote the README.
-The other former student rebuild our project in Python and integrated a MongoDB database, but the others couldn't work with it, so it was build back to the basics. <br>
-I love typing and thinking, so I was writing the whole README and build the contact form.
-I was not happy with the form, so after the hackathon I build multiple forms to get the hang of it. <br>
-We didn't win, but that was never the intention.
-We were proud of the work we produced in the short time we had. <br>
-And it was a great experience to work together with other developers and see how others work and think.

 <hr>